TheMaster1127/HTH/README.md

 ## Platform Compatibility

-- HTH is compatible with Windows and can also run on Linux with the assistance of Wine.
-However, it's important to note that running HTH on Linux via Wine
+- HTH is compatible with Windows and can also run on Linux with the assistance of wine a program that can run most exe files on linux using wine.
 - HTH only transpiles using Windows or Linux with wine since the transpiler is written in AutoHotKey and we need to run it as an exe in windows and linux with wine or .ahk in windows.
 Mac users STAY AWAY from HTH!!!

 ---